First Mass: Personal First Mass

 In the Catholic Church, the term "First Mass" also refers to the first Eucharistic celebration presided over by a newly ordained priest.
 This event is significant in the life of the priest and the community.
 According to Catholic tradition, a plenary indulgence is granted to the priest on the occasion of his first Mass celebrated with some solemnity, and to the faithful who devoutly assist at the same Mass.

 Additionally, the newly ordained priest is granted the privilege to impart a special papal blessing, known as the "Solemn Pontifical Blessing," during his first Mass.
 This blessing signifies the closeness of the ordinand to the Pope and carries the same spiritual benefits as the Pope's own blessing.

 It is customary for the newly ordained priest to give his first blessings to his parents, family members, and others present.
 This practice underscores the communal and familial aspects of the priest's new ministry.

 Usage in Other Christian Traditions

 Anglican Communion

 Within the Anglican Communion, particularly among Anglo-Catholics, the term "First Mass" is used similarly to denote the first Eucharistic celebration by a newly ordained priest.
 The liturgical practices and theological significance closely mirror those of the Roman Catholic tradition.
-For instance, Fr.
-James Bradley, a priest of the Personal Ordinariate of Our Lady of Walsingham, celebrated his first Mass according to the Ordinary Form of the Roman Rite, reflecting the continuity of liturgical tradition.